Linsanity1/RLBS/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/Linsanity1/RLBS/total.svg)]()
 [![Visits Badge](https://badges.strrl.dev/visits/Linsanity1/RLBS)](https://github.com/Linsanity1/RLBS)

 This project is the implementation of our proposed scheme of receiver localization and beam steering.
-With the 3D printing models and the source code, you can replicate the findings in our paper.
+With the hardware design models and the source code, you can replicate the findings in our paper.
+If you require any further information or if we can be of any assistance, feel free to contact us by creating an [issue](https://github.com/Linsanity1/RLBS/issues) or send us emails.

 <img src="./Assets/Images/stand_and_receiver.png"  width="70%" height="70%">